Amira31/Rice-Mutational-Study/01_Manual.md

 └── /20_bam
 └── /30_vcf
 ```
-* `rice_wgrs:` Parent directory
+* `rice_wgrs` Parent directory
-* `00_fastq:` For storing filtered FASTQ files
+* `00_fastq` For storing filtered FASTQ files
-* `01_ref:` For storing reference genome files and GFF
+* `01_ref` For storing reference genome files and GFF
-* `02_bam:` For storing BAM files after alignment
+* `02_bam` For storing BAM files after alignment
-* `03_vcf:` For storing VCF files after variant calling
+* `03_vcf` For storing VCF files after variant calling

 ## Step 2: Quality control and trimming

 **1. Trimming reads**

 Before using FASTQ reads for alignment, users should process them to remove adapter sequences, low-quality bases, and reads that are too short.
 This trimming and quality filtering can be performed using tools such as `TRIMMOMATIC` or `fastp`.
-In this pipeline, I used `TRIMMOMATIC V0.39`.
+In this pipeline, I used `TRIMMOMATIC v0.39`.

 ```bash
 # create directory for trimmmed FASTQ